rundeck/docs/docs/administration/runner/index.md

 ### Troubleshooting

 Runner Logs are located in the `./runner/logs` folder under the folder where the jar was executed from.
 The `runner.log` file contains operational and important messages about the runner.  `operations.log` tracks an operation starts and if it succeeds or fails.
+[Read more about logging and setting up custom logging](runner-logging.md).

 ### Proxying Runner connections
 Runners can be configured to connect through a HTTP/HTTPS proxy.
 Proxies are commonly used to centralize and secure outbound traffic from the datacenter to internet services.
 The proxy configuration is optional and is added as java command line arguments when the runner process is started.

 #### Proxy configuration without proxy authentication
 The following example will allow the runner to connect through the secure company proxy with address wp.acme.corp.

 ```
 java -Dmicronaut.http.client.proxy-type=http -Dmicronaut.http.client.proxy-address=wp.acme.corp:443 -jar pdrunner.jar
 ```

 1. `-Dmicronaut.http.client.proxy-type` is set to `http`
 1. `-Dmicronaut.http.client.proxy-address` is set to the secure proxy company address.

 #### Proxy configuration with proxy authentication